“A for-profit company with a non-profit’s soul”

 Gigawatt Global Coöperatief U.A. is a multinational renewable energy company focused on the development and management of utility-scale solar fields in emerging markets.

-Gigawatt Global has a rich pipeline of solar electricity projects, mostly in Africa.
+Gigawatt Global has a rich pipeline of renewable energy projects, providing solar, wind and hydro electricity, mostly in Africa.
 We delivered the first utility-scale solar electricity interconnection under the White House Power Africa program (in Rwanda), and were honored by the US State Department as a finalist for the Secretary of State’s ACE awards in Corporate Excellence/Sustainability.
 We opened our first field in the US, in Georgia, in June of 2016.

 Gigawatt Global is proud to have been nominated for the Nobel Peace Prize in March 2015 following the successful implementation of our Rwandan solar field on the land of a youth village in Rwanda housing orphans from the genocide.
 More...